Sh1v4nk/ToDoList/README.md

 ```
 2. Open the `index.html` file in your web browser.

-3. Alternatively, you can view a live demo of the ToDoList [here](https://sh1v4nk.github.io/ToDoList/).
+3. Alternatively, you can view a live demo of the [ToDoList](https://sh1v4nk.github.io/ToDoList/).

 ## Technologies Used